Let’s face it. Iran is not likely to be the first country that comes to mind when choosing your next travel destination.

 Built by the mighty Achaemenid Empire over 2,500 years ago, the vast UNESCO-listed heritage site of Persepolis was one of my main reasons to travel to Iran.

 In its day, this was one of the world’s great cities and housed the palaces of Darius the Great, Xerxes and Artaxerxes.
 Persepolis is famous for its exquisitely detailed bas-reliefs depicting kings and courtiers from tributary nations.

 2. To marvel at Islamic architecture

-Characterised by their domes clad in richly-patterned, golden, white and turquoise tiles, sparkling in the bright sunlight, and large arcades and arches each supported by several tapered brick pillars, visiting Iran’s mosques is one of Iran’s highlights.
+Characterised by their domes clad in richly patterned, golden, white and turquoise tiles, sparkling in the bright sunlight, and large arcades and arches each supported by several tapered brick pillars, visiting Iran’s mosques is a compelling reason to visit Iran.
 These monumental buildings feature soaring entrance portals and abundant symbolic geometry

 3. To visit lush Persian gardens